AatuTHu/TaaviOS/readme.md

 Recovery callbacks are stored in `gosling_table[CLERK_COUNT]`, indexed by PID.
 Registration is done at init time via `register_hail_mary_function(pid, cb)`.
 When a fault occurs, `activate_hail_mary(pid)` looks up the table and invokes the callback directly.

-The recovery function is responsible for cleaning up any in-flight state — dropping the current request, freeing heap memory — and then calling `blankie_activate` to reset the clerk back to its entry point, ready for the next run.
+The recovery function is responsible for cleaning up any in-flight state, dropping the current request, freeing heap memory and then calling `blankie_activate` to reset the clerk back to its entry point, ready for the next run.

 #### 4. Portability

-The Blankie and Ledger Protocols and the Microlithic model itself are architecture independent.
+The Blankie and the Microlithic model itself are architecture independent.
 The current implementation targets x86 but nothing in the design requires it.
 The concepts port to any architecture with virtual memory and privilege separation.

 #### 5. Tradeoffs

 All kernel clerks run in ring 0 and share the same address space.
 A misbehaving clerk can corrupt another clerk's memory.
 This is the standard monolithic tradeoff.
 Even Linux has the same risks produced in a different manner.
-The Ledger Protocol exists to enforce domain boundaries in software and make violations visible.
-The constraint is disciplined implementation.
+The Hail mary Protocol exists to counter severe bugs at the kernel level, to stop a clerk from shutting down the system

 #### 6. Scheduler